 The difficulty level of growing Tulsi plants is easy.
 You don’t have to do anything scientific.

-The process of planting
+Process of planting

 If you are planning it in the spring season, start by sowing the seeds indoors to give then a greenhouse effect, or you can also plant them near the windows where sun rays do their magic.